The 50 Word Fiction Competition

 Need some inspiration or tips?
 Read our 50 Word Fiction blogs.

-Write a story which features a letter.
+Write a story set on a spaceship.

 How to enter